Preview

 The scientific journal Proceedings of the National Academy of Sciences of Belarus, Chemical Series (Vescì Nacyânalʹnaj akadèmìì navuk Belarusì.
 Seryâ hìmìčnyh navuk) is registered on May 18, 2009 by the Ministry of Information of the Republic of Belarus in the State Registry of Mass Media, reg.
 No. 390.
 Periodicity is 4 issues per annum.
 The area of distribution is The Republic of Belarus and foreign countries (by subscription and by retail).

 The Journal presents the results of research, carried out by The National Academy of Sciences and other Belarusian and foreign scientific institutions or universities in the area of inorganic, organic, analytical, physical, bioorganic chemistry, geochemistry, physicochemical ecology problems, chemistry of high-molecular compounds, technical chemistry, and chemical technologies.
-Besides, the Journal publishes analytical reviews of the state of scientific and scientific-technical achievements in abovementioned directions, and other materials.

-Number of pages: 128.
+Number of pages: 88.

 The Journal is included in the Subscription Catalogue of the Republic of Belarus: the subscription indices are 74847 (for individuals) and 748472 (for institutions).